typable/rc/README.md

 # rc
 A config file management utility

+**"rc" is a tool which allows you to manage your config files without the hassle of remembering the location of all your files.**

 ## Installation

 The "rc" tool can be installed directly via the cargo CLI.